jupyterhub/helm-chart/README.md

 [![Join the chat at https://gitter.im/jupyterhub/binder](https://badges.gitter.im/jupyterhub/binder.svg)](https://gitter.im/jupyterhub/binder?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This repository contains the Helm charts for BinderHub and JupyterHub.
-The [Helm][] charts are used with [Kubernetes][] deployments of [BinderHub][] and [JupyterHub][].
+This repository stores Helm chart tarballs for BinderHub and JupyterHub.
+While this repo is a store of Helm chart tarballs, **actual development** of the Helm charts takes place in the [BinderHub][] and [Zero to JupyterHub][] repos.
+These [Helm][] charts are used with [Kubernetes][] deployments of [BinderHub][] and [JupyterHub][].